Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: Introduction

-To meet safety requirements, guidance and control frameworks typically rely on trajectory generation algorithms that produce trajectories offline and a feedback tracking control law \cite{malyuta_advances_2021}.
+To meet safety requirements, guidance and control frameworks typically rely on trajectory generation algorithms executed offline and an online feedback tracking control law \cite{malyuta_advances_2021}.
 For a review of SCB soft-landing trajectory generation approaches see \cite[Section 3.3]{malyuta_advances_2021}.
-Feedback trajectory-tracking controllers for these maneuvers have employed robust approaches, such as $H_\infty$ control \cite{simplicio_synthesis_2018} and adaptive control \cite{tiwari_direct_2023}.
+Feedback tracking controllers for these maneuvers have employed robust approaches, such as $H_\infty$ control \cite{simplicio_synthesis_2018} and adaptive control \cite{tiwari_direct_2023}.
 Linear extended high-gain observers (EHGO) have also been applied to estimate and compensate gravitational uncertainties \cite{dunham_constrained_2016}.
-Other explicit guidance and control approaches include Model Predictive Control (MPC) frameworks \cite{sanchez_predictive_2018, tiwari_direct-adaptive_2022, van_leeuwen_nonlinear_2022}.
+While these approaches provide robustness to disturbances, they offer no guarantees on satisfying safety constraints.
+Model Predictive Control (MPC) methods explicitly incorporate state and input constraints \cite{sanchez_predictive_2018, tiwari_direct-adaptive_2022, van_leeuwen_nonlinear_2022}.
+However, such formulations rely on approximations of the nonlinear dynamics of the system.
+As a result, constraint satisfaction is not guaranteed unless additional constraint-tightening mechanisms are introduced, which makes the algorithm computationally expensive.

-While these approaches provide robustness to disturbances, they offer no formal guarantees that safety constraints remain satisfied throughout the maneuver.
-This limitation motivates the use of control barrier functions (CBFs), which have been used as a tool to guarantee safety in a dynamic system in a handful of applications \cite{ames_control_2019}.
-CBFs have been applied to spacecraft scenarios including SCB proximity operations and flybys \cite{breeden_robust_2023, ong_stability_2022, ong_intermittent_2023}, rendezvous \cite{breeden_guaranteed_2022}, attitude control and reorientation \cite{breeden_autonomous_2023}, and satellite formation flying \cite{kamat_electromagnetic_2025}.
+These limitations motivates the use of control barrier functions (CBFs), which have been used as a mechanism for safety constraint satisfaction \cite{ames_control_2019}.
+CBFs have been applied in spacecraft maneuvers such as satellite orbit transfers \cite{ong_intermittent_2023}, proximity maneuvers \cite{breeden_robust_2023} and formation flying \cite{kamat_electromagnetic_2026}.
 However, their application into SCB soft-landing remains unexplored.